como-y-por-que-usar-clases-abstrastas-en-arduino

 }

-Where we see that we have instantiated a ‘ServiceMp3PlayerSdLoader’ service (give it the name you want), which receives an IMP3Player object and an SD.
+Where we see that we have instantiated a service ‘ServiceMp3PlayerSdLoader’ (call it whatever you want), which receives an IMP3Player object and an SD.
 Then the FillPlaylist() method uses the SD to load the playlist into the MP3Player.

-With this, we have achieved almost total independence of our project from the hardware.
-MP3Player is related to the audio, MP3PlayerUI to the TFT, and ServiceMp3PlayerSdLoader to the SD.
-No object depends on more than one hardware library, and they do not depend on each other because all communication takes place between abstract classes.
+With this, we have achieved an almost total independence of our project from the hardware.
+MP3Player is related to audio, MP3PlayerUI to the TFT, and ServiceMp3PlayerSdLoader to the SD.
+No object depends on more than one hardware library, and they also don’t depend on each other because all communication is done between abstract classes.

 This allows us to create new classes to adapt the project to other hardware.
-Then, we can change one object for another as if it were “a lego”, without having to modify the rest of the program.
+Then, we can change one object for another like “a Lego piece”, without having to modify the rest of the program.

-This is the end of this software architecture post, where we have seen different mechanisms to make our code cleaner, maintainable, and portable across hardware.
+That’s all for this software architecture post, where we have seen different mechanisms to make our code cleaner, more maintainable, and portable between hardware.
 Namely, abstract classes and services.

-This does not mean that you have to structure all your programs like this.
-But they are interesting mechanisms that are worth knowing (especially abstract classes… please use abstract classes and not #define).
+It doesn’t mean that you are forced to structure all your programs this way.
+But they are interesting mechanisms that are good to know (especially abstract classes… please, use abstract classes and not #define)

 In future posts, we will see some more tricks to structure our code, such as factory classes, or service locator.
-I leave all the code for this post on Github.
-Until next time!
+I leave you all the code from this post on Github.
+See you next time!

 Download the code